What programs do you offer?

 - Our Executive Training Program allows you to choose three to four training goals for your trainer to prioritize for three sessions per week (60-minute sessions) for three or four weeks.

-- Our Board and Train Program is a great option for those wanting to address housebreaking, obedience training, want more than three or five sessions per week or if you have travel plans.
+- Our Board and Train Program is a great option for those wanting to address housebreaking, obedience training, want more than three or four sessions per week or if you have travel plans.
 During the Board and Train your dog will live in a trainer’s home and be treated like part of the family!

 When can I start training my puppy?